About the course

 The MPhil in Water Science, Policy and Management aims to equip the next generation of water professionals with the blend of skills necessary to make a significant contribution to sustainable water management pathways across competing priorities of water for ecosystems, food, energy, economic growth and human consumption.
 The second year is devoted to researching and writing a thesis of 30,000 words.

-The MPhil is a two year course.
+The MPhil is a two-year course.
 In the first year you will take the coursework associated with the MSc in Water Science, Policy and Management.
-The course comprises eight core modules within three thematic areas – water science, water and society, and water management.
+The MSc course comprises eight core modules within three thematic areas – water science, water and society, and water management – and two elective modules.
+At the end of the first year you take the examinations associated with the MSc in Water Science, Policy and Management.
+You must pass the examinations in order to proceed into the second year.
+In the first year there are two assessed essays linked to elective courses.

 There is a one-week field trip to the Ebro Basin in Spain during the Easter vacation and day field visits to a variety of destinations during the year.